← All posts

 June 16 - a kernel reboot, two apps becoming one, and an enrichment layer pulled from Apple

-The day the project got a name and a spine: I came back to a box that had silently rebooted, merged two sibling photo-review apps into one productionized service called Loupe, added a cloud backup and AI-written period summaries, and built an enrichment layer that joins Apple's own labels, people, and scores back onto my library by UUID.
+The day the project got a name and a spine: I came back to a box that had silently rebooted, merged two sibling photo-review apps into one managed service called Loupe, added a cloud backup and AI-written period summaries, and built an enrichment layer that joins Apple's own labels, people, and scores back onto my library by UUID.

 Jun 15, 2026